chriscdn/promise-retry/README.md

 # @chriscdn/promise-retry

-Retry a function returning a promise until it resolves successfully or exceeds the maximum attempt count.
+Retry an asynchronous function until it resolves successfully or exceeds the maximum attempt count.

 ## Installing